Slow Cooker: French Onion Soup

 Side Dishes to Serve With Crockpot French Onion Soup

 If you ask me, no soup is complete without a side salad or sandwich.
-(It makes me feel more like I'm eating at a restaurant this way.)
 To that end, some things I'd serve with this soup include:

 - This Israeli Chopped Salad is a family favorite and can be made a day or two in advance and brought back out and served with just about anything you can think of — including piping hot soup!

-- Chickpea, Avocado, and Feta Salad is another one that's easy to put on repeat and eat, eat, eat.
+- This Easy Lentil Salad is another one that's easy to put on repeat and eat, eat, eat.
+Plus it adds protein to the meal.

 - If you want the soup to be your main focus, you can also serve a mini charcuterie board on the side with some more thinly sliced bread and an assortment of cheeses, fruit, and pickled veggies.